EhabShaaban/edfa3ly/documentations/Non-automatedProducts/adidas_add.md

 2. Enter URL in *item URL* text box
 3. Fill in the following data:
 	1. Select the corresponding category from *Category* field
-	2. Fill in prouct name in *Item Name* text box
+	2. Fill in product name in *Item Name* text box
 	3. Fill in product quantity in *Quantity* field (must not exceed 5)
 	4. Fill in product price in *Unit Price* text box
 	5. Fill in product color in *Color* text box